- Hauling and towing strength (V-6)

 In 4x2 guise, four-cylinder models offer a choice of five-speed manual transmission or five-speed automatic; V-6 models can choose between a six-speed manual or five-speed automatic.
 If you want a 4x4 Frontier, the V-6 engine is your only option, mated to either a six-speed manual or five-speed automatic.

 Despite the available four-cylinder engine and lack of a V-8 offering, the Frontier doesn't get much better gas mileage than many new full-size trucks.
-Ranging from as low as 15 mpg city and 21 mpg highway (4x4 V-6 automatic models) to as much as 19 mpg city and 23 mpg highway (4x2 four-cylinder manual models), the Frontier isn't an ideal commuter vehicle in any form--but then no truck is.
+Ranging from as low as 15 mpg city and 21 mpg highway (4x4 V-6 automatic models) to as much as 19 mpg city and 23 mpg highway (4x2 four-cylinder manual models), the Frontier isn't an ideal commuter vehicle in any form--but then, what truck is?

 Function-first design dominates the Frontier's lines, inside and out.
-It's buff and brawny for its size, and it's easily the coolest-looking of the smaller trucks--though the Chevy Colorado and its GMC Canyon twin are due for an update soon.
+It's buff and brawny for its size, and it's easily the coolest-looking of the smaller trucks--though the Chevy Colorado and its GMC Canyon are new for this year.
 Carlike fenders swell and curve at the wheel wells, separated at the nose by a grille that, while attempting to blend into its surroundings, comes off as a bit of an afterthought.

 Step up to the 4.0-liter V-6, however, and the Frontier does a 180, providing 261 horsepower and 281 pound-feet of torque that makes it feel downright quick when unloaded, and easily up to the task of its working side.
 The V-6 Frontiers are rated for up to 6,500 pounds of towing capacity when appropriately configured.
 The V-6 is also available with a choice of manual or automatic transmissions.
 Most will opt for the automatic, and the five-speed gearbox (six-speed on SV, SL, and PRO-4X models) does a fine job matching the Frontier's power, torque, and use.